gopala-kr/a-week-in-wild-ai/ToIC/README.md

 #### Theories of Mind, Intelligence and Conciousness

 ----------------

-> there are two mysteries in 21st century conciousness and the begining(bigbang(why), dark enegydark matter & quantum machanics)
+> The two greatest mysteries in all nature are the Mind(Conciousness & Intelligence) and Universe(bigbang, dark enegy, dark matter & quantum machanics)

 --------------